How to Cut a Pepper (5 Easy Methods!)

 How To Slice Small Peppers Into Rings

-The easiest way to cut small peppers like jalapenos is to cut them into rings for pickling or as a topping for ramen because it’s a one-step process and you get to keep a little heat.
+The easiest way to cut small peppers like jalapenos is to cut them into rings for pickling or as a topping for ramen or a burger because it’s a one-step process and you get to keep a little heat.

 - Clean the jalapeno and lay it on its side on a cutting board.